mesolitica/cookbook/README.md

 ## OpenAI compatible

-MaLLaM 🌙 is compatible with OpenAI library,
+MaLLaM 🌙 is compatible with OpenAI library for Python and Node JS.

+### Python

 ```python
 from openai import OpenAI